magsenche/hanazono/docs/notes/books/models_of_mind.md

 ## How Neurons get their spike

 - 20th: Lapique made the link between ohms law and nerves.
 Equivalent circuit schema.
-- 1960: leaky integrate and fire neuron.
+- 1960: leaky integrate and fire neuron:

-$\rightarrow$ Leaky: resistance, integrate: resistance, fire: threshold.
+    - Leaky: resistance
+    - integrate: resistance
+    - fire: threshold

 Rall used cable theory to prove, before any experiment can be done, the role of dendrites for neural computation